kube-reporting/metering-operator/Documentation/tuning.md

 Here's a common list of reasons you may need to increase your resource limits:

 - Larger clusters.
-If you're running more than 10 nodes, it's likely the defaults will insufficient.
+If you're running more than 10 nodes, it's likely the defaults will be insufficient.
 The defaults are set low to make it easier to install onto smaller clusters.
 - Pods being OOMKilled.
 Check if any pod has a restart count that is increasing over time.
 Use `kubectl describe pod` to determine why it restarted.
 If it's due to OOMKilled, then this pod needs more memory.
 - High cluster activity.
 If you're running on a cluster with high activity in terms of pods being deleted and recreated, this will produce more metrics, and result in higher resource requirements than relatively idle/unchanging clusters.
 - Storage.
 By default, if you're using HDFS, the storage requested is 5Gi, which will only store a few months of data on a smaller cluster.